HarryPaniccc/DnD/Statblocks/Manticore Statblock.md

 Male [[Manticore]]s are the ones that shoot spines and females are the ones with scorpion stingers.
-The following blocks are a modified combination of the default manticore from the monster manual.
+The following blocks are a modified combination of the default manticore from the monster manual combined with the flee mortals.
 # Male Manticore
 ```statblock
 name: Manticore (Male)